David A. Strand

-David A. Strand was the fifteenth president of Illinois State University, located in Normal, Illinois.
+David A. Strand (Born 1935) was the fifteenth president of Illinois State University, located in Normal, Illinois.
 He served at the university, in various capacities, consistently from 1978 until his retirement in 1999.
 He served as the university's president from 1995 to 1999 and helped gain ground on much of the school's educational revamping.
 He helped Illinois State University match up to other peer schools in the nation.

 Early life

 David A. Strand was born in 1935, near the Upper Peninsula of Michigan in Menominee).
 He and his family had relocated to Evanston, Illinois in his early childhood.
 He attended Evanston Township High School and went on to pursue his higher education at both Carroll University and Indiana University.

 Education

 Upon graduating high school, Strand went on to attend Carroll College (later renamed Carroll University) in Waukesha, WI.
 He pursued a bachelor's degree and graduated in four years.
 Post-bachelor's, he went on to attend Indiana University in Bloomington, Indiana.
 There, he pursued both a master's degree and a doctoral degree.
 He completed his studies with a Doctorate of Education, intending to pursue various roles in educational leadership.
 After his graduation circa 1959, Strand held a variety of leadership roles, namely at Southeast Missouri State University in Cape Girardeau, Missouri.
 It was there that he met former Illinois State University president Lloyd Watkins, who later elected Strand into the university's executive office.